Key Achievements/Impacts of the ESP Programme

-- Improved the welfare of older people and their families through increased:Food security, frequency, quantity and quality of meals, uptake of health services, uptake of education services among children living with older people, improved ability to deal with economic shocks
+- Improved welfare of the older people and their families through increased:Food security, frequency, quantity and quality of meals, uptake of health services, uptake of education services among children living with older people, improved ability to deal with economic shocks

-- Increased the productivity of beneficiary households through: Investment of grants in purchase of livestock, farm inputs and the establishment of small businesses, use of grant money by older people to hire -labourers to open up their hitherto idle agricultural land
+- Increased productivity of beneficiary households through: Investment of grants in purchase of livestock, farm inputs and the establishment of small businesses, use of grant money by older people to hire -labourers to open up their hitherto idle agricultural land

 - Increased savings and investment: Over 15,000 beneficiaries have formed savings and loan groups; saving on a weekly or monthly basis and then disbursing the accumulated savings on a rotational basis at agreed intervals.
 These savings are used to cover emergencies, to support productive investments, cultivation and meeting the education and scholastic needs of their children/grandchildren.

 - Boosted local economic activity: Increased purchasing power among SAGE beneficiary households has increased demand for local goods and services.
 This has resulted in the establishment of new business and markets to supply essential commodities such as soap, salt, sugar and paraffin and food stuffs – particularly on SAGE paydays.

 - Increased social inclusion and empowerment: Beneficiaries, especially women, consistently report improved participation in community affairs, sense of self-esteem and empowerment.
 Older people report feeling less discriminated against in their communities and more valued by their families on account of their ability to make social contributions to community-based social support mechanisms which are based on reciprocity (funerals, weddings etc).